 The story goes that when Magellan was sailing the world he stopped by the Strait of Magellan and encountered the last dying members of an Indian tribe.
 After their death the Indians wanted their ashes to be preserved in the most peaceful place on earth.
 I will leave it to the guide to tell you the rest of the story about how the earthly remains ended up in an urn in Raufarhólshellir.

 The difficulty level of the standard tour of Raufarhólshellir cave is 1 out of 5, but there is some walking on snow and up and down some stairs, so do keep that in mind.
-Dress warmly as it gets cold inside the lava caves and do wear sturdy shoes as there is still some walking on uneven surface and snow.
+Dress warmly as it gets cold inside the lava caves and do wear sturdy shoes as there is still some walking on uneven surfaces and snow.

 At the end of the tour, you can get your photo taken at the location you see in my photo above, which is as far as we went on the standard guided tour.
 The extreme tour takes you much further into the cave.